 August 13, 12-1pm

 Join us in a conversation with the Winnipeg Boldness Project and Vivo for Healthier Generations around participatory places.
 Learn more about their approaches to enabling collective decision-making, creating places for resident empowerment, and building participatory cultures in their cities.
-This webinar will be hosted and moderated by Michelle German.
+This webinar will be hosted and moderated by Ayana Webb.

 On September 11th, the TD Speaker Series conversation will explore the role public assets play in building opportunities for resident participation and belonging within cities and the mechanisms available to build, enhance, and protect these spaces.
-Join the Centre for Connected Communities as we showcase and unpack clips from Eric Klinenberg’s talk to frame a conversation about how we create places for people to flourish.
-This webinar will be hosted and moderated by Michelle German.
+Join Ajeev Bhatia of the Centre for Connected Communities (C3) as he showcases and unpacks clips from Tamika Butler and Eric Klinenberg’s talks to frame a conversation about how we create resilient places and communities for people to flourish.
+This webinar will be hosted and moderated by Ajeev Bhatia and supported by Ayana Webb.

 October 15, 12-1pm

 With aging building stocks, growing populations, and booming real estate markets, adaptive reuse projects have grown in relevance and popularity.
 Join us in a conversation with Entremise Montreal and New Dawn Enterprises as we explore participatory models for restoring and repurposing underutilized public infrastructure with and for community.
-This webinar will be hosted and moderated by Michelle German.
+This webinar will be hosted and moderated by Ayana Webb.

 From Consultation to Co-creation - Accelerating Innovation in Participatory Practices